hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 ---
 # DSpace Data Model
-* This data model is "baked in" to DSpace
+* this data model is "baked in" to DSpace
 * you can't really change it or customize it
-* But you *can* give it a "fancy coat of paint"
+* but you *can* give it a "fancy coat of paint"
 * i18n customization allows you to change any text you wish, on any page of DSpace
 * example: "collection" can become "project"
 ---